Russia in the Junior Eurovision Song Contest 2018: Akademiya Eurovision 2018

 The Russian national final took place on 3 June 2018 at the children's camp Artek, on the Crimean Peninsula.
 However, it aired the next day on Carousel.
-The entries had been previously released on 27 May 2018.
+The 10 finalists were selected through internal castings acting as a semi-final.
+On 5 April 2018, all the participants were announced.
+The entries had been released on 27 May 2018.

 Final

 The national final was won by the 13-year-old Anna Filipchuk with the song "Nepobedimy".

 Artist and song information

 Anna Filipchuk

 Anna Filipchuk (Анна Филипчук; born 9 November 2004) is a Russian child singer and TV presenter.
 She represented Russia in the Junior Eurovision Song Contest 2018 with the song "Unbreakable".

 Anna currently studies at the Igor Krutoy Academy, alongside practising rhythmic gymnastics.
 As well as singing, the young star has experience in TV presenting.

 Unbreakable

 "Unbreakable" (Непобедимы, Nepobedimy) is a song by the Russian child singer Anna Filipchuk.
 It represented Russia at the Junior Eurovision Song Contest 2018 placing 10th with 122 points.